27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 The evening is when local people go out and enjoy time with their families.
 You will find couples kissing on benches, friends lining up to eat an esquite, or families buying balloons for their kids.

-5. Walk the whole of the pedestrian Macedonio Alcalà from top to bottom, and its side streets.
+5. Walk the Whole of the Pedestrian Macedonio Alcalà From Top to Bottom and Its Streets.

 This will undoubtedly take you most of the day.
-I’ll cover some of the restaurants on this street in more detail in a later article, but, Voces de Copal is one of my favorites, so treat yourself to lunch there.
+In a later article, I’ll cover some of the restaurants on this street in more detail, but Voces de Copal is one of my favorites, so treat yourself to lunch there.

 Café brújula can be found all over Oaxaca, so it’s worth a quick stop for a coffee there as well.
 If you want to visit a bar, head to La Mezcalerita.

-If you have a sweet tooth and want some ice cream, stop by Nieves Manolo to try some local craft flavors.
+If you have a sweet tooth and want ice cream, stop by Nieves Manolo to try local craft flavors.

 You can also find street snacks and local drinks like tejate or tamales.
 Also lots of sweets and pastries.